Table of Contents

 A complete blood count to look for polycythemia and infections.

 Pulse oximetry should be carried out to determine the level of oxygen saturation.
 It is important that measurement should be obtained from both the hand and a foot to ascertain the pattern of flow via the ductus arteriosus.

 While a venous blood gas is important for evaluating pH and PaCO2, it should not be utilized to ascertain oxygenation.
 However, if significant metabolic acidosis is revealed, it may point to cardiac failure, sepsis, asphyxia, or metabolic disorders.

 A chest radiograph is a very vital part of evaluating a cyanotic baby.
-It will help to show the positions of stomach, liver, and heart, and this will help eliminate dextrocardia and situs inversus.
-Look at the lung fields for signs of parenchymal lung disease (note that newborns with pneumonia characteristically have infiltrates spread out rather than focal), and lung abnormalities including cystic adenomatoid malformation.
+It helps to look at the lung fields as well as positions of stomach, liver, and heart, It will also help to eliminate dextrocardia and situs inversus.

-The size and shape of the heart are likely to help point to a diagnosis: for example, if cyanosis is caused by Tetralogy of Fallot, it will be “boot shaped”, transposition presents as an “egg on string” and a characteristic large cardiomegaly points to Ebstein’s anomaly.
+The size and shape of the heart are likely to help point to a diagnosis: the heart is “boot-shaped” in the tetralogy of Fallot, while “egg on a string” sign is seen in transposition of great arteries.